 - Deep River crossings.

-As a 4WD driver who drives challenging terrain, it’s always important to know when to engage 4H and 4Lo.
+As a 4WD driver who drives challenging terrain, we should always know when to engage 4H and 4Lo.
 Knowing how fast to drive in 4WD is essential to preventing serious damage to your truck, your wallet, and your ego.
 Do not attempt to drive over 55-60mph when in 4WD mode irrespective of the driving conditions.
 Remember, the vehicle dynamics are very different on low traction surfaces so adjust your driving style.